- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

 6. Show your employees you’re thankful for them and all they do

-In addition to being the most wonderful time of the year, November and December are the busiest months in the healthcare field as patients try to beat the clock before deductibles reset in January.
-Burnout in healthcare workers is a real issue, and a busy holiday season will only add to your team’s stress.
+November and December are the busiest months in the healthcare field, as patients rush to make appointments before their deductibles reset in January.
+Burnout in healthcare workers is a real issue, and a busy holiday season can add to your team’s stress.

-While December is traditionally the giving season, you could kick off your busy season and show your appreciation with small gifts that help your team manage the stress and find some balance.
+Kick off the busy holiday season and show your appreciation with small thoughtful gifts to help your team find balance and manage stress.
 Think about:

 - Gift cards for a local coffee shop

-- Potted plants to brighten up their workspaces
+- Potted plants to brighten up workspaces or homes

-- A team dinner or a fun night out to help them blow off some steam
+- A team dinner or fun night out to encourage connection

 7. Screen Thanksgiving-themed movies for your patients while they wait

-While some channels might make it easy with holiday movie marathons, you could DIY it with your own picks or let your staff help by choosing their favorite titles.
+While some channels might make it easy with holiday movie marathons, you can also DIY it with your own picks or let your staff choose their favorite titles.

 - The Blind Side